ecane2000/ecane2000/README.md

 - I am currently learning NLP
 - I am looking to collaborate on ...
 - How to reach me ...
-- sm
-- some more
-and more
-some more to add